Siegallab/PIE/docs/source/installation.rst

             In order to be able to complete the PIE installation steps below, please make sure that you select "Add Python to PATH" during installation.

-        Once you have python installed, open the ``cmd`` program from the Start Menu, and type the following:
+        Once you have python installed, open the ``cmd`` program from the Start Menu, and type the following to install the latest stable version of the PIE package:

         .. code-block:: bash

-            py -m pip install git+https://github.com/Siegallab/PIE
+            py -m pip install git+https://github.com/Siegallab/PIE@1.0.0

         .. admonition:: Troubleshooting
             :class: dropdown, tip